morgancross2/classification_project_telco/README.md

 - This test will compare the tenure feature and the churn feature.

 Hypothesis:
-The null hypothesis is there is not an association between tenure and churn.
+- The null hypothesis is there is not an association between tenure and churn.
-The alternative hypothesis is there is an association between tenure and churn.
+- The alternative hypothesis is there is an association between tenure and churn.

-Confidence level: 95%
+Confidence level: 95% -> Alpha = 0.05
-Alpha: 0.05

 Results:
 - p-value is less than alpha

 Findings:
-I rejected the Null Hypothesis, suggesting there is an association between tenure and churn.
+- I rejected the Null Hypothesis, suggesting there is an association between tenure and churn.

 -----
 ### Modeling: